Acarus/Asm-Python/README.md

 ASM-PYTHON
 ======
-Educational project to develop a Python game in x86 assmbler for DOS with secondary school pupils.
+Educational project to develop a Python game in x86 assembler for DOS with secondary school pupils.